avenga/julia-fractals/README.md

 ## What is it

-It's a demo showing Julia language capabilities [Avenga](https://avenga.com) values in VR.
+It's a demo showing Julia language capabilities by [Avenga](https://avenga.com) Labs.

 ## How to build